seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 Holds such an enmity with blood of man
 That swift as quicksilver it courses through
 The natural gates and alleys of the body,
-And with a sudden vigour doth posset
+And with a sudden vigor doth posset
 And curd, like eager droppings into milk,
 The thin and wholesome blood: so did it mine;
 And a most instant tetter bark'd about,